HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 # 1. Introduction

-Managing the look and feel  of an Android app can get really tedious, and more when the app gets bigger.
+Managing the look and feel of an Android app can get tedious, and more when the app gets bigger.
 Style definitions, color attributes, sizes, etc. grow and grow if we don't manage them properly.
-Even if we can control them, a big set of style definitions can be difficult to find and follow.
+Even if we can control them, a big set of style definitions can be difficult to follow.

 To solve this problem it is recommended, first, to have a Style System (a concrete and small set of styles).
-And secondly apply it in your application.
-For the second part Android Theming System can help us.
+And secondly, apply it in your application.
+For this second part, **Android Theming** can help us.

 Because this topic is large, in this article I will focus just on the typography.

 * We will see first, how to apply different text fonts in our app.
 [2.
 Using Fonts](#2-using-fonts)
 * Then we will review how Android uses differents text styles internally and how we can use them.
 [3.
 The Android Design System](#3-the-android-design-system)
 * After that, we will review [4.
 The Material Design Type System](#4-the-material-design-type-system) and its relation with the [5.
-The Android Theming System](#5-the-android-theme)
+Android Theming](#5-android-theming)
-* And finally, we will see how to use and customize our own typography.
+* And finally, we will see how to use and customize our typography.
 [6.
 Creating custom Theme Styles](#6-creating-custom-theme-styles)

 > **Companion App**: You can follow this article with this Github Project: [Android Design System and Theming: Typography](https://github.com/HugoMatilla/Android-Design-System-and-Theming-Typography)